cep-sose2024/tech_shield/README.md

 ## Overview:

-This GitHub project is maintained by TechShield and serves as a wrapper for the proposed crypto abstraction layer, facilitating access to a specific hardware security module (HSM) on attached USB-dongles.
+This GitHub project is maintained by TechShield and serves as a wrapper for the proposed crypto abstraction layer, facilitating access to a specific hardware security module (HSM) on attached USB-dongles (Yubikey).
 These dongles support secure key storage.

 ## Objective: